 Keep reading for the perfect accommodation, and transport tips!

-Bath, in the beautiful county of Somerset, England, is only home to 88 000 residents but over 4,4 million people visit Bath (UK) so there’s plenty of accommodation options!
-If you only have a weekend in Bath then you may wish to stay in the city center.
+In the beautiful county of Somerset, Bath is home to 88,000 residents, but over 4.4 million people visit every year!
+If you only have a weekend to enjoy, we highly recommend staying in the city centre.

-Our Favorite Hostel – St Christopher’s Inn Bath
+Our Favourite Hostel – St Christopher’s Inn Bath

-- This lovely hostel in Bath, UK, is nestled in the heart of Bath City Center!
+- This lovely hostel in Bath is nestled in the heart of the city centre!

-- There’s an in-house party bar, Belushi’s, that hosts pub crawls and has great discounts for guests!
+- There’s an in-house bar, Belushi’s, that hosts pub crawls and has great discounts for guests!

-Our Favorite Airbnb – Elegant central Georgian apartment
+Our Favourite Airbnb – Elegant, Central Georgian apartment

 Enjoy the best of Bath by staying in this charming and elegant one-bedroom apartment.
 Located in the centre of Bath, this flat is in a beautiful and historic Georgian Townhouse.

-A short walk to the train and bus station, this Airbnb is in close proximity to all the city’s top attractions.
+A short walk to the train and bus station, the Airbnb is in close proximity to all the city’s top attractions.

-Perfect for small families or couples, this flat features two beds, a full kitchen, spacious rooms and modern conveniences.
+Perfect for small families or couples, it features two beds, a full kitchen, spacious rooms and modern conveniences.

-Our Favorite Budget Hotel – Z Hotel Bath
+Our Favourite Budget Hotel – Z Hotel Bath

-- Ideally located in the city center, Z Hotel Bath is right opposite the Bath Theater Royal!
+- Ideally located in the city centre, Z Hotel Bath is located opposite the Bath Theatre Royal!

-Z Hotel Bath is located in a beautiful Georgian building that blends right in with the other surrounding Bath landmarks!
-Inside, the rooms are small but bright and comfortable.
-The hotel is just a 5-minute walk from the railway station if you’re using the train to get into Bath, United Kingdom.
-The Roman Baths, Bath Abbey and Royal Crescent are all within a 5-minute walk!
+Z Hotel Bath is located in a beautiful Georgian building that blends right in with the surroundings.
+Inside, the rooms are cosy, bright and comfortable.
+It is just a 5-minute walk from the railway station if you’re using the train, and the Roman Baths, Bath Abbey and Royal Crescent are all within a 5-minute walk!

-- This boutique-style hotel offers deluxe luxury for your weekend break!
+- This boutique-style hotel offers deluxe luxury for your Bath weekend break

 The Gainsborough Bath Spa – YTL Classic Hotel is the best place to stay in Bath if you have some extra money to splurge!
 It’s a 5-star facility that’s decorated in a lavish combination of modern features and antique styles.
-It’s within walking distance from the Roman Baths and Bath Abbey.
-There’s an in-house spa facility to keep you refreshed on your weekend in Bath!
+There’s an in-house spa facility that’ll keep you refreshed during your weekend in Bath!